Copper Criteria

 Stand

-Handler puts dog in a stay, handler walks in a circle around dog.
-Dog must not break position.
+With the dog placed in a down or sit, the handler walks in a wide circle around the dog.

 Swap Game